MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/power-bi-bc.md

 11. If prompted, select to open Power BI.
 12. When prompted, paste the OData links for both queries, and then select **Load**.
 On the **Results** page, select the **link** icon for each query to get the link.
 13. If prompted to **Sign in** to Power BI, enter your **Workplace Analytics login credentials** to connect to the query results.
-14. If you are already logged in to Power BI with your Workplace Analytics organizational account, your data loads and Power BI uses visualization charts to show your data.
+14. If you're already logged in to Power BI with your Workplace Analytics organizational account, your data loads and Power BI uses visualization charts to show your data.
 You are done and can skip the following steps.
 If not, proceed to the next step.
-15. If you are not logged in to Power BI, the left panel of the OData feed dialog box highlights the current sign-in account for Power BI.
+15. If not logged in to Power BI, the left pane of **OData feed** (highlights the current sign-in account for Power BI), select **Organizational account**.

     >[!Important]
     >You can view Workplace Analytics data (including query results) in Power BI only if you've been assigned the Analyst role in Workplace Analytics.
 Also, you must sign in with the correct account by using the following steps.

-16. In **OData feed** dialog box, select **Organizational account**.
-17. If prompted, select **Sign in**.
+16. If prompted, select **Sign in**.
-18. In the **Office 365** dialog box, select the organizational account that you use to log in to Workplace Analytics.
+17. In the **Office 365** dialog box, select the organizational account that you use to log in to Workplace Analytics.
 The OData feed dialog box will then show that "you are currently signed in" to Power BI.
-19. Select **Connect** to show the status of the data preparation, which might take several minutes.
+18. Select **Connect** to show the status of the data preparation, which might take several minutes.

 ## Using the dashboard